 To finish our memorable and exotic ‘Mediterranean Tapas’ trip, we opted for a Baklaua dessert.
 Baklava (in English) is thought to have been created by the Assyrians in the 8th century and perfected during the time of the Otterman Empire.
 Not surprisingly, part of its appeal is said to be the aphrodisiacal combination of dried fruits with honey combining with its delicate and crafted puff pastry.
 It was a relaxing and gentle way to end the evening’s dining, which made for an enriching experience overall given the culinary choice of tapas.
 We thank the staff of Iyad, Vanessa and Elena for their informative and helpful welcome during our time here.
 A warm saludo to the owner Azam Kirco.
 He is also a talented musician as well as a warm, informed and experienced host.

-Indeed, there are 2 ‘Kaña Makan’ tapas restaurants to choose from in the city of Valencia and both are satisfying and great places to dine out…and on a safe budget too!
+‘Kaña Makan Bistrot’ tapas restaurants is a satisfying and great place to dine out…and on a safe budget too!

 24/7 Valencia team